 There is often an assumption that good planning will ensure we keep getting things done over a holiday period and that somehow we can keep the pace up if we schedule things well.

 The difficulty is that it’s not just dealing with the absence of one or two members of the team and the loss of person power this represents.
 Any kind of absence also has an affect on creativity, capacity and decision making for those left in the office.
 The shape of the team is different and this changes the dynamic.
 In some instances, the absence of decision makers means that those who are left can be seriously constrained in what they are able to achieve.

 Free up some energy

 Trying to arrange two important sessions when nearly half the key stakeholders are on leave recently, it occurred to me that it might be better to stop resisting the difficulty.
 Accepting that absences will have an affect on the project means that I’ve freed up a bit of energy to think about the problem creatively.
-In fact, can I embrace it and make it an opportunity to do something different?

 A planned rest period

 It goes without saying that those not at work shouldn’t be checking the email or joining stand-ups but there is often the temptation.
 So a planned rest period for the project will also benefit those who are away in that they can really switch off and forget about what might be happening in their absence.